digitallawyer/openlegaldictionary/_definitions/pia-fraus.md

 permalink: "/definitions/pia-fraus.html"
 body: Lat A pious fraud; a subterfuge or evasion considered morally justifiable on account of the ends sought to be promoted.
-Partlcularly applied to an evasion or disregard of the laws ln the Interests of religion or religious institutions, such as circumventing the statutes of mortmain
+Partlcularly applied to an evasion or disregard of the laws in the Interests of religion or religious institutions, such as circumventing the statutes of mortmain
 published_at: '2018-07-07'
 layout: post